 Program Description

-The Faculty Fellow Awards (FFA) provide awarded faculty members one semester of full release time (from teaching and administrative tasks) at full salary for scholarly and creative projects.
-Scholarly activity is defined as a work of scholarship that is peer reviewed and publicly disseminated.
-Examples of scholarly activity should demonstrate discovery and/or integration of new knowledge, technologies, methods, or materials.
-Creative research activity is defined as original contributions to an investigator’s field of study that are produced through writing, creating, composing, designing, recording, performing, curating, etc.* Departments of awarded faculty will receive up to $15,000 to defer the cost of the awardee’s release time.
+The Faculty Fellow Awards (FFA) provides faculty members one semester of full release time (from teaching and administrative tasks) at full salary for scholarly and creative projects.
+The VPR Office defines scholarly activity as a work of scholarship that is peer reviewed and publicly disseminated.
+Examples of scholarly activity should demonstrate the discovery and/or integration of new knowledge, technologies, methods, or materials.
+The VPR defines creative activity as original contributions to an investigator’s field of study that are produced through writing, creating, composing, designing, recording, performing, curating, etc.* Departments of awarded faculty will receive up to $15,000 to defer the cost of the awardee’s release time.

 The semester of leave must take place in the next academic year.
-Individuals applying to the 2022-2023 cycle would apply for Fall 2023 or Spring 2024 as their reqeusted semester of leave.
+Individuals applying to the 2025-2026 cycle would apply for Fall 2026 or Spring 2027 as their requested semester of leave.

 *Listed definitions of scholarly and creative research work are not meant to be comprehensive.
 Questions about whether your research/creative work would qualify for the FFA Program should be directed to vprgrants@utah.edu.